 You cannot get teachability from people who cannot come clean on anything that might make them look bad.
 They do not learn but rather cover up.

 What I see is that people learn self protective skills and get more and more committed to covering up over time as they have more and more skills in it.

 They can always turn around.
 As long as you have breath, it is never too late to turn around.
-However, an honest person can decide they want to start being political.
-A liar can decide to come clean and never lie again.
+However, in very rare cases an honest person can decide they want to start being political.
+A liar, in even more rare cases, can decide to come clean and never lie again.
 It can happen.
+Do not count on it.
+It likely would be easier to win the lottery.
 In hiring, you should hire people with the right character and sometimes lack a few skills which can be trained.
 You should not plan on a miracle after you hire.

 In our own lives, we need to seek input that makes us uncomfortable.
 That is how we grow.
+Being able to change is a sign we are still alive.
 We will often be blind to the thing we are doing wrong.
 We all need help and accountabilty.

-So let’s find places to turn around in our own lives and hire people who have already turned a good way for our companies.
+So let’s find places to turn around in our own lives and hire people who have already turned to a good way that will work day 1 for our companies.